naimiskandar22/LinkedIn-Job-Posts-Analysis/README.md

 ## Objective:
 - Build a general understanding of the job market for data-related jobs based on job posts on LinkedIn
+- Provide an easy-to-use platform that shows insights on the job market, particularly job titles, companies, industries and associated skills

 ## How To Use The Project:
-- You need a Jupyter notebook, and an environment with packages listed in the requirements.txt file
+- You need a Jupyter notebook, and an environment with packages listed in the requirements.txt file to run the Python scripts

 ## Challenges:
 - Although web scraping is legal, LinkedIn does not welcome web scraping on the platform